18F/core-values/pages/vision-mission.md

 **Core Values** — Guiding principles that dictate behavior and action, enabling the team to deliver on the mission.

-**Anti-Values** — Acknowledging situations that have a predictably bad outcome.
+**What we're not** — Acknowledging roles that have a predictably bad outcome.

 ### Problem statement